 Grab your copy of our new Wisdom From The Life Coach School Podcast book.
 It covers a decade worth of research, on life-changing topics from the podcast, distilled into only 200 pages.
 It’s the truest shortcut to self-development we have ever created!

 - How our brains get programmed over the course of our lives.

 - The importance of observing our thought patterns.

 - Why you need to be careful with the language you use when creating new thoughts.

 Featured on the show

-- Join me in the Self Coaching Scholars program and take your self-help work to another level!
+- Join me in the Get Coached program and take your self-help work to another level!

 Welcome to The Life Coach School Podcast, where it's all about real clients, real problems, and real coaching.
 Now, your host, Master Coach Instructor, Brooke Castillo.

 Hello, my friends.
 Hi.
 How are you guys?
 I want to give you a squeeze.
 A lot of you guys are going through it right now.
 I just want to remind you that that's what humans do.
 We go through it.
 Doesn't mean there's anything wrong with you, doesn't mean there's anything wrong with the world.
 You know what it means?
 It means you're a human.
 You got to love the humans.
 Even those of us who do you wrong, even those of us who do horrible things in the world, even those of us who murder and get confused and are mentally ill, all of that is part of the human experience.
 I think a lot of us tend to think that everything in the world is supposed to be rosy and unicorn-y and lollipop-y and we want it to be that way all the time, but the problem is without the negativity, without the negative emotion, without the challenges, without the imperfections, there is no goodness.
 There is no goodness without badness.
 It's that contrast that we have to have in order to create the goodness.
 When you're going through it, like so many of you are right now, in your personal lives, in your self-doubt, in your frustration, I want you to remember that this is part of the deal.
 It's okay.